Where Is the Best Area to Stay in Koh Samui for Families?

 - Read my honest review here!

-What to know: Can get busy in high season, pick a hotel at the quieter end away from bars
+- What to know: Can get busy in high season, pick a hotel at the quieter end, away from the bars

 Areas to Avoid with Small Kids

-Not every part of Koh Samui is great for families, especially if you’ve got toddlers or just want a relaxed vibe.
-Here are the spots I don’t recommend staying with small kids:
+Not every part of Koh Samui is great for families, especially if you’ve got toddlers or just want a genuinely relaxed holiday.
+Here are the spots I’d skip:

 Central Chaweng

-This is where the party’s at: loud music, traffic, bars, and a beach full of sunbeds, jet skis, and beach vendors.
+This is where the party lives: loud music, heavy traffic, bars, and a beach full of sunbeds, jet skis, and beach vendors.
 It’s popular with younger travelers and backpackers, but not exactly stroller-friendly.
-Even crossing the road here feels like a game of Frogger.
+Even crossing the road here can feel like a game of Frogger.

 Southern Lamai

-It can feel a bit rundown in places, and while there are some nice beaches, the nightlife creeps in fast.
-After dark, it’s not the kind of place I’d want to wander with my girls.
-There’s also more traffic and fewer sidewalks.
+It can feel a bit rundown in places, and while there are some nice stretches of beach, the nightlife creeps in fast after dark.
+It’s not the kind of place I’d want to wander with my girls in the evening.
+Fewer sidewalks and heavier traffic make it harder with kids too.

 Nathon